 Based on your reactions to these inquiries, a markdown camera can be your best decision or a total waste of cash.
 A “no-name” markdown digital camera can be a logical decision, based on what your photographic goals are.
 However, don’t think a $49.95 Brand X camera is going to cost you $49.95!
 You also have to add in the expense for at least a few accessories, for example, memory, batteries, bag, and focal point defender.

-#6 When Are Small Digital Cameras The Perfect Choice ?
+#6 Is Small Cameras The Perfect Choice ?

 Individuals can make buying a digital camera a snap choice or a deep rooted task.
 Because there are so many models, brands, and features; it can get really confounding.
 You will never realize ALL THE FACTS to make the “best choice.”
 But, by utilizing these 7 tips, you will comprehend what really matters to YOU.